kcl-tscm/imeall/README.md

 sig(A)Theta[XXX](YYY)

-A is the reciprocal density of the coincident sites in the Coincident Site lattice i.e.:
+A is the reciprocal density of the coincident sites in the Coincident Site Lattice i.e.:

 sigma = (number of coincident sites in an elementary cell)/ (total number of all lattice sites in an elementary cell)